Food bank use is a choice, suggests Veterans Minister Johnny Mercer

 Guidance has also been published on the Government website setting out the housing options and support available to veterans, service leavers and their families in England, including routes into both veteran-specific and civilian housing.

-The Government said the £8.55 million is separate to the £20 million Veteran Capital Housing Fund announced in the Spring Budget.
+The Government said the £8.55 million is separate from the £20 million Veteran Capital Housing Fund announced in the Spring Budget.

 Veterans who are homeless or at risk of homelessness can contact the helpline on 0800 952 0774 or visit riv.org.uk/opfortitude.

-A spokesperson said work is in progress to identify how the service can be applied to Northern Ireland.
+A spokesman said work is in progress to identify how the service can be applied to Northern Ireland.